ChanderG/k8s-networking-live-test/README.md

 6. A `nping` test from a source pod to a TCP sink service clusterIP directly.
 Data transfer with (YES kube-proxy and NO kube-dns).
 7. A `nping` test from a source pod to a TCP sink service with clusterIP.
 Data transfer with (YES kube-proxy and YES kube-dns).

+### Possible improvement to the tests

+1. Set 2 (2,3 above) can be run 2 modes of DNS settings.
+Normally (with the CoreDNS service ip) and direct (using the ip of a CoreDNS pod to avoid going via kube-proxy just for the DNS layer).
+2. Point 1 above maybe applicable to Set 3 (4-7) as well.

 ## Running the Tests

 Create a namespace for the tests: